canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 ### What you'll learn

-How to create graphical snaps for Ubuntu Core including the two main approaches for creating a graphical snap (depending on the graphical toolkit your application uses).
+How to create graphical snaps for Ubuntu Core using a toolkit that supports Wayland.

 ### What you'll need